hicommonwealth/commonwealth/wiki/Over-Fetching.md

-_Certified fresh by Nakul Manchanda, 230629._
+_Authored by Nakul Manchanda, 230629._

 # Data Over-Fetching
 This pertains to situations where we retrieve more data than required.
 This is commonly observed when Sequelize queries behind endpoints extract excessive information.